 While most Uzbekistanis immediately recognise extremism for what it is, others realise the truth only after confronting it face to face

-Jurayev trained under militant field commander Abu Saloh, a native of Kyrgyzstan, and in 2016 he fought in the Syrian provinces of Latakia and Hama, and possibly in Maarrat al-Numan, Idlib Province.
+Jurayev trained under militant field commander Abu Saloh, a native of Kyrgyzstan, and in 2016 he fought in the Syrian provinces of Latakia and Hama, and possibly in Maaret al-Numan, Idlib Province.

 Ukraine extradited Jurayev to Uzbekistan at an unreported date.
 He is undergoing investigation in Uzbekistan.